-You can sign up to our mailing list to hear about future events or contact us using the form below.
+You can sign up to our mailing list to hear about future events.

-The presentation from our event on the 25th of February 2020 is available online.
+The presentation from our latest event is available online.
 This event was for groups and organisations that support EU nationals; if you need information about applying for settled status you should use the links below.

 What you need to know

 The UK left the EU on 31 January 2020 and is in a transition period until the end of the year.

 If you’re an EU citizen living in the UK your rights haven’t changed.
 Until the end of the year the current rules, including free movement, will continue to apply.
 You’ll still be able to use your EU passport or national identity card to travel.
 You’ll also be free to live, study, work and access benefits and services here, if you’re eligible for them.

 You should apply to the EU Settlement Scheme before 31 December 2020 as this is when your rights could change, and some benefits might stop if you don’t have settled status.
 You need to apply even if you:

 - were born in the UK but are not a British citizen

 - are a family member of an EU, EEA or Swiss citizen who does not need to apply